mesosphere/marathon/docs/articles/tasks.md

 There are several other places where interaction with Tasks is possible.
 This includes:

 ##### API endpoints:
- * `/v2/apps/<app_id>/tasks`: Lists all running tasks for a provided application id, and gives you task specific information such as agent id, host, task state and so on.
-It’s also possible to kill tasks using this endpoint.
- * `/v2/tasks`: Lists all running tasks, and gives you task specific information such as agent id, host, task state and so on.
- * `/v2/tasks/delete`: Endpoint for deleting one or more tasks
+In Marathon, there are several API endpoints related to tasks.
+To learn more, check out the respective `apps`, `pods` and `tasks` sections on the [Marathon REST API page](http://mesosphere.github.io/marathon/api-console/index.html).

-##### Marathon Health checks
+##### Marathon Health Checks configuration
-taskKillGracePeriodSeconds field allows you to set the amount of time between when the executor sends the SIGTERM message to gracefully terminate a task and when it kills it by sending SIGKILL.
+`taskKillGracePeriodSeconds` field allows you to set the amount of time between when the executor sends the `SIGTERM` message to gracefully terminate a task and when it kills it by sending `SIGKILL`.
+Please check the [health checks](health-checks.md) page for more information.

 ##### Unreachable Strategy
 It’s possible to set the task killing timeouts once a task enters the unreachable state.
 See the Unreachable Strategy page for more information.